simdjson/simdjson/doc/basics.md

 The simdjson library makes explicit assumptions about types.
 For examples, numbers must be integers (up to 64-bit integers) or binary64 floating-point numbers.
 Some users have different needs.
-For example, or example, some users might want to support big integers.
+For example, some users might want to support big integers.
 The library makes this possible by providing a `raw_json_token` method which returns a `std::string_view` instance containing the value as a string which you may then parse as you see fit.